nengo/nengo-dl/docs/training.rst

 same objective will be used for all probes.
 This can be overriden by passing a dictionary with the form ``{my_probe0: my_objective0,
 my_probe1: my_objective1, ...}`` for the ``objective``, specifying a different
 objective for each probe.
-In either case, the error will be then averaged across the probes to produce an overall error value.
+In either case, the error will then be summed across the probes to produce an overall error value.

 Note that :meth:`.Simulator.loss` can be used to check the loss